-Non-Lethal Weapons: Supporting the Operational Art Across the Range of Military Operations
+Non-Lethal Weapons: Supporting the Joint Force Across the Competition Continuum

 This course focuses on a variety of lethal and non-lethal technologies to support mission accomplishment.
 Use of these technologies requires a grasp of operational concepts, dynamic political policies and the balancing of training and resource requirements.